A Self-Drive Day Tour of Tutuila’s West Coast

 Journey to Fagatele Bay

-Back on the road, follow Route 010 all the way north onto Route 014 then onto Route 001 in Futiga.
+Back on the road, you'll follow Route 010 all the way north, then merge onto Route 014 before connecting to Route 001 in Futiga.
+It's a straightforward drive, but keep an eye out for road signs.

-Take note of the signpost for Fagatele Bay.
-If it's the trade wind season (October to May) and you want to snorkel, visit the bay in the morning, otherwise, it's worth a look and the short hike down on the way back.
+You'll want to watch for the signpost indicating Fagatele Bay – this is your next destination.
+If you're travelling during trade wind season (October to May) and you want to snorkel, visit the bay in the morning; otherwise, it's worth a look and the short hike down on the way back.
 This famous marine reserve offers excellent underwater experiences when conditions are right.

 Le'ala Shoreline Exploration

-From Futiga, drive for around 1 km and turn left on Route 003 down towards Taputimu.
-There is a car park for the Le'ala Shoreline in a grassy area just before you reach the shore (if you see the chain fence and sign saying no swimming Sunday, you have gone too far).
+From Futiga, you'll drive for about 0.6 mi (1 km) before turning left onto Route 003 towards Taputimu.
+Keep an eye out for the car park for Le'ala Shoreline in a grassy area just before you reach the shore (if you spot a chain fence with a "no swimming Sunday" sign, you've gone a bit too far!).

 Scenic Coastal Route to Leone

-The road eventually connects with the end of Route 001 in Leone but stop by the Leone EFKAS Church (the yellow-trimmed one) first, the oldest church in American Samoa and see the John Williams Memorial here.
+The road eventually connects with the end of Route 001 in Leone, but don't miss stopping at the Leone EFKAS Church first (you can't miss it with its distinctive yellow trim).
+This is actually the oldest church in American Samoa, and you'll also find the John Williams Memorial here, which is well worth a visit.

 Leone to 'Amanave